 I also need to spread out my minimal sodium consumption throughout the day.
 That is something I have to keep in mind when meal planning.

 Wait..That Means No Coffee?!

 Giving up caffeine was hard.
 I treasured my morning cup of coffee.
 Now, I usually have a cup of herbal tea.
 A few months ago, I discovered Great Earth’s Sweet & Spicy tea and I’m obsessed with it!
 It’s so good, caffeine free, and doesn’t contains any sugar.
 It reminds me Fireball, except it’s alcohol-free.
 It makes a great iced tea, too.

 Last weekend, I cleaned out my pantry and fridge.
 Out went the sodium-filled canned goods in my pantry.
 I replaced them with my new, no-salt added ones.
-That night, I made awesome lower-sodium Italian Sausage Spaghetti.
-I don’t know exactly how much sodium was in the Italian sausage because I bought it at our local university’s farm store.
+That night, I made awesome lower-sodium Lasagna (linked).
+It was so good that I added the recipe to the blog.

 For more information on Meniere’s Disease: http://vestibular.org/menieres-disease

 Curious about Migraines and Meniere’s?
 Here’s my experience with the Migraine Relief Diet: https://thefeatherednester.com/migraine-relief-plan/